IoT Programming with Python Training Course

 Note

-- The Raspberry Pi supports various operating systems and programming languages.
-This course will use a Linux-based Raspbian operating system and Python as the programming language.
-To request a specific setup, please contact Govtra to arrange.
+- The Raspberry Pi supports multiple operating systems and programming languages.
+This course will use the Linux-based Raspbian as the operating system and Python as the programming language.
+To request a different setup, please contact us to arrange.

 - Participants are responsible for purchasing the necessary Raspberry Pi hardware and components.